Louis-Daniel Beauperthuy

-Louis-Daniel Beauperthuy (25 August 1808 (Note: The date of birth is variously recorded; Sakula (1986) gives 26 August 1807; the gravestone has an inscription "aged 69 years" indicating the birth year as 1802; Agramonte's date 25 August 1808 may be most reliable.) – 3 September 1871) was a French physician who made important contributions to the study of the causes of infectious diseases such as yellow fever, malaria, cholera and leprosy.
+Louis-Daniel Beauperthuy (25 August 1808 (Note: The date of birth is variously recorded; Sakula (1986) gives 26 August 1807; the gravestone has an inscription "aged 69 years" indicating the birth year as 1802; Agramonte's date 25 August 1808 may be most reliable.) – 3 September 1871) was a French medical doctor who made important contributions to the study of the causes of infectious diseases such as yellow fever, malaria, cholera and leprosy.
 He was the first in Europe to systematically argue that malaria and yellow fever were transmitted by mosquitos.

 Biography

 Beauperthuy was born in Basse-Terre, Guadeloupe, an archipelago in the Caribbean, where his father Pierre Daniel Beauperthuy was a physician.
 He was the second of six siblings.
 He studied medicine at the Paris Faculty of Medicine, and obtained his M.D. in 1837.
 His thesis was titled De la Climatologie (Of the Climatology).
 He was immediately appointed by the Paris Museum of Natural History as a "Travelling Naturalist" to work in Orinoco, Venezuela.
 His primary duty was to study the prevalent diseases in the area.
 He was one of the earliest scientists to observe microorganism using microscopy in relation to diseases.

 In 1838 he independently developed a theory that all infectious diseases were due to parasitic infection with "animalcules" (microorganisms).
 With the help of his friend Adele de Rosseville, he presented his theory in a formal presentation before the French Academy of Sciences in Paris.
 He suspected that mosquitos were the carriers of the infectious pathogens, including those of leprosy.
 He noted:The patients should live in as healthy a locality as possible, and not in the neighbourhood of marshes, etc. They are required to sleep under mosquito nets so as to prevent the sting of insects, which irritate and inflame the skin and perhaps propagate the disease.In 1841, he went on an expedition to Cumaná, where he met a Venezuelan woman Ignacia Sánchez Mayz, who he married the next year.
 In 1842 he joined the Facultad Médica de Caracas (Faculty of Caracas Medical School).
 The medical school awarded him an M.D. degree in 1844 to get a qualification in tropical disease.
 In 1850, he became a professor of anatomy at the School of Medicine of the College of Cumaná.